 My son has been asking me to make paella for him at least once a week since we went to Valencia in 2016.
 We stayed in a tiny beach resort that only had one cafe.
 Every lunch time we queued up with the Spanish holidaymakers to choose our lunch from the counter and R absolutely loved the traditional paella that he had there.
 (I ate gazpacho, tortilla and chips on rotation as these were the only veggie options.)
 I’m not sure that my version will ever be as good as the Valencian paella made in the biggest pan you’ve ever seen, with fresh local ingredients, and enjoyed after a busy morning playing on the beach, but it’s a pretty great meal nonetheless.

-A delicious, easy and colourful vegan paella recipe that is surprisingly easy to put together.
+A delicious, easy and colourful vegetarian and vegan paella recipe that is surprisingly easy to put together.
 Easy adaptable to suit individual tastes.

 - 1 tbsp olive oil